Vxtzq/annot-tool-GUI/README.md

 - Dataset with just images (e.g. images/img1.png

 To deal with the second option, tick the corresponding option in the start settings and enter the classes names, one by one, into the last textbox.

+## Supported images format
+The python file "replaceformat.py" is used to replac image files like .jpg to .txt (bounding box data)

+The current images format supported are : .jpg, .png, .jpeg, .JPG, .webp, .bmp and .heif.

+It is easy to add images format by modifying "replaceformat.py"

 A preview of all the classes should be appearing under it.